Arab countries are developing a plan to end the war between Israel and Hamas by creating a Palestinian state

-The move by the Arab world has intensified diplomatic efforts, especially from the United States, as Israel faces international pressure to end attacks on the Gaza Strip.
+The move by the Arab world comes as Israel faces international pressure to end attacks on the Gaza Strip, particularly as the United States steps up its diplomatic efforts.

 Arab nations are developing a plan to end the conflict between Israel and Hamas so that the West formally recognizes a Palestinian state.